jdeluyck/kcoreorg-website/_posts/2012/2012-09-22-reset-android-lockscreen-to-slide.md

 This will basically delete the lockscreen settings database, which will make it revert to the default setting (slide to unlock).

 This does mean that if you have adb enabled by default on your phone, the lockscreen is defeated very easily.
-So don&#8217;t depend on it with your life.
+So don't depend on it with your life.